-Application information for Summer 2016 is available now.
+Application information for Summer 2017 is now available!

 Connect with fellow students and future leaders from the United States and Japan this summer with the Japan Society Junior Fellows Leadership Program (Summer Program: for High School Students in U.S).
 Ten selected US high school students live with a host family and attend a high school in the Tokyo metropolitan area for approximately three weeks.
 Junior Fellows are selected based on their future leadership potential and demonstrated qualities necessary to a successful exchange experience.

 For inquiries on Education programs, please contact us at email@example.com or 212-715-1275.

 A dynamic website bringing together experts about Japan and K-12 educators to provide teaching ideas, essays and multimedia resources.

 The Educators' Study Tour to Japan offers educators nationwide the opportunity to travel to Japan for three weeks to experience the nation firsthand and bring their experiences back to the classroom.
 The program is open to middle- and high-school classroom teachers, librarians and school administrators (principals, assistant principals, and department chairs only), and includes an intensive pre-departure orientation and a study tour to Japan in June-July for the cost of $1,200.

 Read more . . .